Mike Rhoades: Coaching career

 On March 25, 2014, Rhoades was named the head coach at Rice University, replacing Ben Braun.
 He engineered a turnaround of the Rice program.
 Rice went 12-49 the two prior seasons to Rhoades' arrival.
 Rhoades led Rice to an immediate five win improvement from the prior season during his first year at the helm.
 Rice went 23–12 in Rhoades' third year.
 This was Rice's first 20 win season since 2003–04, and the 23 wins are the second-most in program history.
 Rhoades also led Rice to the second round of the CBI which was the program's first post season appearance since 2011–12.

 On March 21, 2017, Rhoades was named the 12th head coach in program history, at VCU.
+During his 5 seasons at VCU, his overall records was 94–50 (0.653) and his conference record was 50–28 (.641).
+He coached the VCU Rams to the NCAA Tournament in 2017, 2019, 2021, and 2023.

+On March 29, 2023, Rhoades was named the head men's basketball coach at Penn State University, the 15th head coach in program history.
+His contract was valued at $25.9 million over the course of 7 years.
+Along with his base pay the contract contains $1.075 million in incentives per year for various achievements ranging from 10 to 150 thousand dollars each.
+Furthermore the contract also allows for a stipend of a private vehicle, use of private aircraft, ticket allowance and a relocation allowance.

 Family

 Rhoades is the son of former Pennsylvania State Senator James J. Rhoades.